The 10 best novels by David Gemmell, master of heroic fantasy

 Wolf in Shadow.
 This is the first in a loose trilogy of novels featuring Jon Shannow, half-crazed Christian pilgrim and gun-toting hero who stalks the post-apocalyptic world of the future, in search of the lost city of Jerusalem.
 Gemmell’s love-letter to the work of Louis L’Amour (though also bearing the influence of the Clint Eastwood film, Pale Rider, which had been released a couple of years earlier), Wolf in Shadow was written when Gemmell was in danger of losing his job as a journalist (sure enough, he was made redundant a short while after), and when – as he recalls in his preface to a reissue of the novel – he was coming to terms with the fact that his mother had terminal cancer.
 Fuelled by Armagnac and filled with despair, Gemmell created the character of Jon Shannow, who leapt onto the page – and Gemmell never looked back.

 Waylander.
 After Druss the Legend (see below), Waylander the Slayer – once a soldier named Dakeyras, then an assassin, now a man on the path to redemption – is David Gemmell’s most famous character.
 The crossbow-carrying hero is also one of his darkest and deadliest.
-Gemmell said in an interview that he didn’t tend to plan his novels: he came up with a promising character, put him on a horse and has him ride out of a forest, and then sees what the character does.
+Gemmell said in an interview that he didn’t tend to plan his novels: he came up with a promising character, put him on a horse and had him ride out of a forest, and then saw what the character did next.
 Waylander begins when the title character inadvertently rescues a priest who is being tortured in a forest.
 Their partnership will change both their lives.
 Gemmell said in interviews that this was the book that lost him his journalism job: the war raging in the novel was based on the real-life newspaper battle Gemmell, and his team at the struggling Folkestone Herald, were fighting against their bigger rivals, the Kent Messenger group.
 The Kent Messenger (known as KM) became Kaem in the novel, while Gemmell’s fellow journalists found their way into the book, e.g. Shane Jarvis became Sarvaj, and Robert Breare, the newspaper’s chairman, became Karnak.
 Breare apparently didn’t take kindly to his portrayal, and Gemmell lost his job three months later.

 Legend.
 Surely something’s amiss here.
 We’ve reached Legend, but there’s another novel ranked even higher than this?
 Gemmell himself acknowledged that although Legend was his favourite of all his novels, it was the work of an inexperienced writer still very much learning his craft.
 But Legend introduced the world to Gemmell’s most famous creation, the axe-wielding hero Druss, and is full of ‘heart’, to borrow David Gemmell’s own word.
 Many readers consider it Gemmell’s best book.
 He wrote the original version of the story, about the siege of a fortress by an invading army, after he learned he may have terminal cancer, in his late 20s.
 The fortress represented his body, and the invading Nadir army symbolised the cancer.
 Thankfully, Gemmell discovered he had been misdiagnosed, and he survived to revise the novel into Legend, published in 1984.